mallochine/jarvis2/README.md

 ### j edit, j vim

-Edits your bookmarks using the Vim editor.
+Edits your bookmarks using your shell's default editor (kudos to Mr Green for writing this!).

 ```bash
 [ec2-user@ip-10-252-62-49 ~]$ j edit